 She graduated from the Faculty of Graphic Arts of the Academy of Fine Arts in Wrocław and the Film and Television Direction Department of the Polish National Film School in Łódź.
-She obtained a scholarship from the Aristotle University of Thessaloniki.
-Before she directed her debut film Tower.
-Bright Day, she realised as many as 10 short-feature films and documentary etudes in which she tackled different topics and practiced different film styles.
-In these etudes she told stories about women migrants, mourning after losing loved ones, and growing up.
+She was also awarded a scholarship from the Aristotle University of Thessaloniki.
+Before she directed her debut film Tower: A Bright Day, she had created as many as 10 short feature films and documentary etudes in which she tackled different topics and practiced different film styles.
+In these etudes she told stories about female migrants, mourning after losing loved ones, and growing up.

 In 2013 she directed the most important among her student etudes.
 Such a Landscape told a story inspired by actual events.
 Szelc touched upon, among others, the situation of a man who lost everything in a fire and the life of a woman who was cheated on, focusing on registering the feelings that her characters experienced.

 In an interview for Gazeta Wyborcza the film’s director of photography, Zuzanna Pyda, said:

 The script involved a significant role of camera in the film.
 Making a shooting script did not make sense, because both Jagoda and I knew that the camera would follow the characters, that it was supposed to describe emotions, not situations.
 Hand filming allowed for such sensitive storytelling.

 In 2013 Such a Landscape was rewarded a Golden Tadpole in the Student Etudes Competition at the Camerimage International Film Festival of the Art of Cinematography.
 The American operator Joseph Caleb Deschanel commented on the film directed by Szelc:

 Such a Landscape is a beautifully told series of visual poems which submerge in a deep and significant mystery.